edzillion/godot-stat-math/test_improvement_plan.md

 - Maintain balance between test coverage and execution time ✓
 - Document any assumptions or limitations in test cases ✓
 - This is alpha software, we do not need to document changes
+- Tests with multiple similar scenarios schould be gdunit4 parametrized tests